Middle School Special Education Teacher

 After eight years of operating a small single-site middle school in East Boston, Excel was designated a “Proven Provider” by the Commonwealth of Massachusetts and granted two additional charters to serve middle school students.
 After four more successful years, Excel Academy Charter High School opened in 2015.
-In June 2019, we cheered on our first senior class as they became the first cohort to receive high school diplomas from Excel.
+In June 2019, we cheered on our founding senior class as they became the first cohort to receive high school diplomas from Excel.

 About the Role

 Excel teachers are responsible for delivering effective, high-quality, rigorous college-preparatory instruction designed to foster the success of their students.
 Teachers who thrive at Excel tend to be entrepreneurial instructors and hungry learners who crave frequent high-quality feedback on their practice.
 Out of the classroom and with the support of school administrators, the Middle School Special Education Teacher will manage administrative/regulatory aspects of the Special Education Program.

 Duties and Responsibilities

 Key responsibilities include, but are not limited to:

 - Teach daily instructional support lessons to students on caseload, utilizing time outside of core-academic classes;